 Infrastructure improvements are another primary focus, and the biggest one in the Central Coast and Haida Gwaii.
-Some are aimed at enhancing tourism, such as adding an interpretive garden, salt water aquarium and movable webcams to the Visitor Information Centre in the Village of Queen Charlotte, creating or improving destination hiking or mountain biking trails, establishing a waterfront trail in Prince Rupert and renovating another so it is safe to use again, renovation of an RV park in the Village of Queen Charlotte, construction of RV and campground facilities and an all season all weather boat ramp in Campbell River, improving the dock at Holberg, upgrading the seaplane ramp in Seal Cove, Prince Rupert, improving cruise ship terminals, docks, harbours and marinas, and funding a new Bighouse in Bella Coola for the Nuxalk Nation.
-Other projects enhance industrial or commercial opportunities, such as an improved and expanded recycling transfer station in Prince Rupert, an industrial park in Port Alice, building a new town square in the Village of Queen Charlotte, or assistance in creating an Economic Development Zone on Quinsam Indian Reserve 12 in Campbell River.
-The Central Coast RSC voted to contribute \$35,000 to a Central Coast Business Enterprise and Visitor Centre, \$302,500 towards a project that provides Broadband Internet to the communities on the Central Coast, and \$400,000 to help the Wuikinuxy acquire road building and maintenance equipment and barge facilities that would have been lost to them on the withdrawal of Western Forest Products from their area.
+Some are aimed at enhancing tourism, such as adding an interpretive garden, salt water aquarium and movable webcams to the Visitor Information Centre in the Village of Queen Charlotte, creating or improving destination hiking or mountain biking trails, establishing a waterfront trail in Prince Rupert and renovating another so it is safe to use again, renovation of an RV park in the Village of Queen Charlotte, construction of RV and campground facilities and an all season all weather boat ramp in Campbell River, improving the dock at Holberg, upgrading the seaplane ramp in Seal Cove, Prince Rupert, improving cruise ship terminals, docks, harbours and marinas, and funding the rehabilitation of a resource trail and a new Bighouse in Bella Coola for the Nuxalk Nation.
+Other projects enhance industrial or commercial opportunities, such funding an industrial park in Port Alice, building a new town square in the Village of Queen Charlotte, or assistance in creating an Economic Development Zone on Quinsam Indian Reserve 12 in Campbell River.
+The Central Coast RSC voted to contribute \$35,000 to a Central Coast Business Enterprise and Visitor Centre, \$302,500 towards a project that provides Broadband Internet to the communities on the Central Coast, \$400,000 to help the Wuikinuxy acquire road building and maintenance equipment and barge facilities that would have been lost to them on the withdrawal of Western Forest Products from their area, and \$33,087 to the Wuikinuxy Economic Development Corporation to refurbish a tugboat.
 Funding was also approved to assist in the installation of Broadband Internet in seven Northern Vancouver Island communities.
-In aggregate, 31.6 % of CST funding has gone to assist infrastructure related projects.
+In aggregate, 31.9 % of CST funding has gone to assist infrastructure related projects.

 A third focus is shellfish aquaculture and both shellfish and fin fish processing.
 The Comox Strathcona and Mount Waddington RSCs jointly elected to help fund a Shellfish Industry Investment Attraction Initiative promoted by the Vancouver Island Economic Developers Association (VIEDA).
 This was expanded to assist in attracting investment for shellfish processing.
 Support was given to the BC Shellfish Growers Association to help it with a business and market development initiative.
 The Homalco First Nation received a grant to assist in developing a scallop farming venture.
 The Central Coast, North Coast and Haida Gwaii RSCs agreed to support a combined North Coast - Skeena First Nations Stewardship Society and Turning Points Initiative Society application for assistance in developing a coast wide shellfish aquaculture initiative.
 The Central Coast RSC has also provided support to the Heiltsuk Nation Shellfish Co-operative, the Kitasoo Wild Fisheries Operation and the Bella Coola Harbour Authority Ice Plant.
 The North Coast RSC has provided funding to assist in performing Biotoxin studies.
 On Haida Gwaii, the Skidegate and the Old Massett Haida have received funding to help in training shellfish farm workers at two pre-commercial pilot projects.
 The Comox Strathcona RSC has also agreed to help the Komox First Nation in its plans to build a new shellfish processing facility.
-In aggregate, 17.0% of CST funding has gone to assist aquaculture and processing related projects.
+In aggregate, 16.8% of CST funding has gone to assist aquaculture and processing related projects.

-To date, CST funding has been fairly evenly split, with 52.6 % of funding going to First Nations sponsored initiatives, and 47.4 % going to civic community sponsored initiatives.
+CST funding has been fairly evenly split, with 53.1 % of funding going to First Nations sponsored initiatives, and 46.9 % going to civic community sponsored initiatives.
 In fact, a significant number of initiatives related to shellfish aquaculture, tourism, planning and broadband internet installations were joint initiatives between First Nations and civic communities.